SCTP Protocol Tutorial | SCTP Vs TCP

 Multihoming:

-In TCP, an endpoint has a single IP address and a port.
-If that IP becomes unreachable or disconnects from the network, the TCP connection break down with the peer node.
-SCTP has the feature of multihoming, where the SCTP endpoint may have multiple IP addresses and a port.
-So if one IP is unreachable, any other IP can be used for communication with the peer node.
-During connection set up each side of SCTP, and advertise the IP address list to the peer node.
-The IP chosen for communication is called the primary IP.
+SCTP has the feature of multihoming, where the SCTP endpoint may have multiple IP addresses and a port number.
+So if one IP is unreachable, any other IP can be used for communication.
+During connection setup, each side of SCTP advertises the IP address list to the peer node.
+The IP chosen for transmission is called the primary IP.

 Bundling :